sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 $$L = 20.81...$$

-whereas if our predictor is no longer calibrated and on-average predicts class $$A$$ 99% of the time and class $$B$$ 1% of the time..
+whereas if our predictor is no longer calibrated and on-average predicts class $$A$$ 99% of the time and class $$B$$ 1% of the time regardless of how often either class appears in the training data..

 $$L = - \frac{1}{100} \left(99(1 \times \log{(0.99)} + 0 \times \log{(0.01)}) + 1(0 \times \log{(0.99)} + 1 \times \log{(0.01)})\right)$$

 $$L = 4.56...$$

 Which is a drastically smaller loss.
-In order to minimize loss, therefore, models are tempted during learning to apply healthy probabilities to majority classes unrepresentative of its actual prevalence as this lowers loss.
+In order to minimize loss, therefore, models are tempted during learning to apply healthy probabilities to majority classes regardless of its actual prevalence as this lowers loss.
 This, however, is not necessarily a bad thing.
-In fact, this is actually what you *want* if your goal is to minimize loss, as this is the best way to do it.
+In fact, this is actually what you *want* if your goal is accuracy, as this is the best way to do maximize it.

 ## The reality of imbalanced datasets
-The above behavior is only an issue if the cost of misclassifying one class should be higher than the cost of misclassifying another (this often appears in the medical field where misclassifying a false negative for a tumor is far worse than misclassifying a false positive for a tumor).
+The above behavior is only an issue if the cost of misclassifying one class should be higher than the cost of misclassifying another (this problem often appears in the medical field where misclassifying a false negative for a malignant tumor is far worse than misclassifying a false positive for a malignant tumor).
 That is to say that an accurate prediction isn't the most important thing.
 If your data is representative and you are only interested in accurate prediction, this behavior is *optimal*, as it has *optimized* your accuracy.
 You're done.

 So, when we're interested in good performance on a minority class to the point where we're willing to eschew a bit of overall accuracy, we'll need to add some way to favor minimizing the loss by better predicting minority classes.

 Let's briefly return to the example from before.
-The calculation I was effectively doing per datapoint is common written as:
+The calculation I was effectively doing per datapoint is commonly written as:

 $$L = -(y \log{(p)} + (1-y)\log{(1-p)})$$